A roadmap for the atmospheric characterization of terrestrial exoplanets with JWST: Towards a roadmap for JWST's exploration of TRAPPIST-1-like systems

-Before concluding, we note that long-term parallel monitoring from the ground can complement space-based monitoring providing independent constraints on the activity state of a star.
+In addition to the benefits of joint (i.e., simultaneous) observations, long-term parallel monitoring from the ground can complement space-based monitoring, providing independent constraints on stellar activity.
 Joint physical modelling of photometry and activity indicators from high-precision spectroscopy can reconstruct the surface distribution of active regions on the face of the star and their time evolution \citep{Mallonn2018}, therefore providing other means to correct for stellar contamination during transits \citep{Rosich2020}.
-Multi-technique and multi-band observations, covering the widest possible wavelength range, make it possible to disentangle most of the parameter degeneracies of stellar active regions \citep{Perger2023} and render the inverse problem possible.
-Therefore, the present roadmap should aim to bracket JWST transit observations of TRAPPIST-1 with contemporaneous ground-based monitoring to ensure that we can attain the best possible understanding of the stellar surface heterogeneities at the relevant epoch and reliably disentangle between the stellar and planetary signals in transit.
+Multi-technique and multi-band observations, covering the widest possible wavelength range, make it possible to disentangle most of the parameter degeneracies of stellar active regions \citep{Perger2023} and render their mapping possible.
+We thus recommend to bracket JWST exoplanet transit observations with ground-based monitoring to ensure that the best possible understanding of the stellar surface heterogeneities at the relevant epochs are attained in order to reliably disentangle between the stellar and planetary signals in transit.

+While the in-depth atmospheric exploration of a terrestrial planet will require high-fidelity stellar models to support the sufficient mitigation of stellar-activity effects, we recommend not delaying the acquisition of the necessary transit observations---once an atmosphere amenable for such study has been detected.
+Indeed, the number of transits required for a detailed atmospheric study will range from $\sim40$ to $\geq$100 (e.g., for habitability and inhabitability assessments\citep{Triaud2023}).
+For planets with orbital periods ranging from a few to tens of days, such a requirement will translate into observational programs spreading over 2 to $\geq$10 years.

-As the steps towards an efficient characterization of a TRAPPIST-1-like system with JWST will require tight scheduling constraints, a significant time commitment, and a wide range of expertise, we argue that a single, coherent, cross-disciplinary observational program is needed per UCD system of interest.
+As the steps towards an efficient characterization of terrestrial-planet systems with JWST will require tight scheduling constraints, a significant time commitment, and a wide range of expertise and facilities, we argue that a single, coherent, cross-disciplinary observational program is needed per system of interest.